 S.T.A.R. is specifically a non-credit entry on your Vanier official transcript.
-This program is intended to be motivated by your own interest in being a community-minded volunteer, and not out of any academic motivation.
+This program is intended to be motivated by your own interest in being involved, and not out of any academic or financial motivation.

-Yes, you can combine the hours of multiple activities to get your 60 hours.
-However, all the activities must fall under one category in order to add up.
+Yes, you can combine the hours of multiple types of involvement to get your 60 hours.
+However, all your involvement must fall under one category in order to add up.
 The category options are Social & Community, Science, Academic, Arts & Culture, Entrepreneurship, Politics, and Athletics.

-Yes, if you have done 60+ hours in multiple categories in one semester, you can apply for multiple S.T.A.R. marks.
+Yes, if you have done 60+ hours in multiple categories in one semester, you can apply for multiple S.T.A.R. recognitions.
 Note that you can only apply once per category per semester.

 Yes, you can apply for S.T.A.R. in as many semesters as you are a full-time student at Vanier!
 You can even apply in the same category as a previous semester.

-Your activities can be done either at Vanier or outside of Vanier.
+Your involvement can be at Vanier or outside of Vanier.

 You’d be surprised just how many activities count towards the S.T.A.R. program!
-You may find that you are already accumulating a lot of hours through participation in a Vanier sports club, through singing in a local choir, through being a Peer Support volunteer in the Vanier Learning Centre.
-It is not just volunteering for an organization or agency, but participation in community activities.
+You may find that you are already accumulating a lot of hours through participation in a Vanier sports team, through singing in a local choir, through being a Peer Mentor, etc. It is not just volunteering for an organization or agency, but participation in community activities.
 As a general rule, most activities that don’t offer you money or class credit can be counted for the S.T.A.R. program.
-You can find previous examples of activities and their respective categories here.
+You can find previous examples of involvement and their respective categories here.

-You can complete and submit your application form as soon as you complete your 60+ hours until the end of the semester.
+You can complete and submit the online application form as soon as you complete your 60+ hours until the end of the semester.